Uniform-in-time propagation of chaos for Consensus-Based Optimization: Main results

 The proof of \cref{thm:stab_particle} closely parallels that of \cref{thm:uit-mfl}.
 Using again a synchronous coupling approach and leveraging the contractive property of the CBO particle system, we prove an estimate analogous to \eqref{eq:comment_proof_first}, but now with~$\xnl{j}_t$ substituted with~$\xnt{j}_t$:

-The structure and ingredients of the proof are analogous to those for \cref{thm:uit-mfl}, except that we no longer make use of the Monte Carlo estimate from \cref{lem:convergence_weighted_mean_iid-2}, as we do not pivot around $\empl{t}$.
-Since \cref{lem:convergence_weighted_mean_iid-2} becomes unnecessary for the proof, we gain the better decay rate $J^{-q}$ with respect to~$J$, compared to the rate from mean-field limit estimate in \cref{thm:uit-mfl} (see also \cref{rmk: stability_better_rate}).
-Having summarized the proof strategies, we proceed to prove the main results.
+The structure and ingredients of the proof are analogous to those for \cref{thm:uit-mfl}, except that we no longer make use of the Monte Carlo estimate~\eqref{eq:intro:mc_convergence}, as we do not pivot around $\empl{t}$.
+Since \eqref{eq:intro:mc_convergence} becomes unnecessary for the proof, we gain the better decay rate $J^{-q}$ with respect to~$J$, compared to the rate from mean-field limit estimate in \cref{thm:uit-mfl} (see also \cref{rmk:stability_better_rate}).